sheffler/WeemoServerSDK/doc/Mavericks.md

 It includes a detailed description of how to build OpenSSL as well as its dependencies.
 For Weemo's Ruby and PHP clients, you will also need to build a local version of libcurl.

-If you are building PHP, you will need to provide export a shared library from openssl.
+If you are building PHP, you will need to export a shared library from openssl.
 Patrick's instructions do not show this.
 Add the "shared" option to the configure command.

 ```sh
 ./configure darwin64-x86_64-cc shared --prefix=/usr/local/openssl-1.0.1g